 Many Arizonans choose to have a destination wedding in places like Mexico or the Caribbean.
-They sometimes wonder when they get home.
 Additionally, many Arizonans are from somewhere else, and a good number of immigrants who married in their homelands before coming to the United States.
-Are those marriages legal here in Arizona?
+Are those marriages valid in Arizona?

 Others may have some sort of a defect in their wedding ceremony that makes them question whether they actually were married.
 Maybe they find their officiant wasn’t really authorized to marry them or didn’t file the certificate.
 Maybe they neglected to get a wedding license.
-Are those marriages valid?
+Are those marriages valid in Arizona?

 If you have questions about the validity of your marriage, we have some answers here, but it may be best to consult with an attorney.

 International Marriages, Part I: Valid there, valid here

 A.R.S. § 25-112(A) should give peace of mind to most people who married in a foreign country.
 The law simply says that if the marriage was legal where you got married, Arizona recognizes it as a legal marriage.

 In other words, it doesn’t matter if you were married in a church in Phoenix or a beach in Jamaica.
 As long as your marriage was legal where it was performed, you are married under Arizona law.

 There is an exception—the marriage has to be one that is legal in Arizona.

 For instance, Arizona does not allow first cousins under the age of 55 to marry; some states and countries do.
 If first cousins in their 20s marry, Arizona will not recognize the marriage even if it was legal where it took place.
 There are a few other marriages that are invalid and will not be recognized in Arizona, including, most commonly, a marriage where one party was not yet divorced from their first spouse when they remarried.

 International Marriages, Part II: Invalid there may be valid here.